 Non-Dickinson Faculty: Faculty from other colleges or universities are eligible to apply to participate in some Dickinson workshops, but only Dickinson faculty are eligible to apply for Sustainability Education Funds (SEF Grants) and for participation in the Valley and Ridge project.

-What is the Criteria Used to Determine Funding?
+What Criteria Are Used to Determine Funding?

 - Potential to benefit the campus and community by advancing sustainable practices, behaviors and policies

-- Intellectual merit & cross-disciplinary
+- Intellectual merit